kintone-labs/kintoneUtility/guides/rest_doc.md

 ```

 ## <a name="getCustomization"> kintoneUtility.rest.getCustomization(param)
-* Get the information of JavaScrit/CSS files used to customize an app.
+* Gets the JavaScript and CSS Customization settings of an App.

 #### Parameter